Crypt212/obsidian-vault/MindMap/Computer Science/Theory Of Computation/Pushdown Automata.md

 - $\Gamma$ is the stack alphabet (finite set of stack symbols).
 - $δ$ is the transition function, defined as: $\delta : Q × (\Sigma \cup {\epsilon}) × (\Gamma \cup {\epsilon}) → P(Q × \Gamma∗ )$.
 It specifies the transitions based on the current state, input symbol, and top of the stack.
 - $q_0 \in Q$ is the initial state.
-- $F \supseteq Q$ is the set of accepting states.
+- $F \subseteq Q$ is the set of accepting states.
-Explanation
+# Explanation
-The PDA operates similarly to a finite automaton, but with an additional stack data structure, which allows it to store and retrieve symbols in a Last-In-First-Out (LIFO) manner.
+- The PDA operates similarly to a finite automaton, but with an additional stack data structure, which allows it to store and retrieve symbols in a Last-In-First-Out (LIFO) manner.
 This stack enables the PDA to handle nested structures, such as matching parentheses or palindromes, which finite automata alone cannot recognize.
-121122
-6. PUSHDOWN AUTOMATA (PDA)
 During computation, the PDA reads input symbols from the input tape, transitions between states, and pushes or pops symbols from the stack de- pending on the transition rules.